frnsimoes/frnsimoes.github.io/content/cooking/print-strace.md

 **why does it happen?**

 Internally, Python chooses the buffering mode based on `isatty()`[^1].
-This function tests if the file descriptor it is trying to write to is the terminal. (tty stands for `teletypewriter`.
-A legacy name that persisted from the days when we used these machines for telecommunication.).
+This function tests if the file descriptor is trying to write to the terminal (tty stands for `teletypewriter`.
+A legacy name that persisted from the days when we used these machines for telecommunication).

 If `isatty` returns `true`, then Python buffering is line buffering; if `false`, it's block buffering.